Trump chucks Clinton's impeachment playbook

 It was a point his lawyers even emphasized in their opening statement before the Senate when arguing he doesn’t deserve to be impeached.

-“The president wants everyone to know — the committee, the Congress, and the country — that he is genuinely sorry for the pain and the damage that he has caused and for the wrongs that he has committed” said White House Special Counsel Gregory Craig on the first day of Clinton’s impeachment trial.
+“The president wants everyone to know — the committee, the Congress, and the country — that he is genuinely sorry for the pain and the damage that he has caused and for the wrongs that he has committed” White House special counsel Gregory Craig said on the first day of Clinton’s impeachment trial.

 GOP shouldn’t argue Ukraine call was ‘perfect,’ analyst saysNov.
 13, 201903:36